Cairo Light Rail Transit

 The Cairo Light Rail Transit (Arabic: القطار الكهربائي الخفيف) or Cairo LRT is an electrified regional rail system linking the city of Cairo to Egypt's New Administrative Capital and the 10th of Ramadan City.
 An initial 70 km route consisting of 12 stations was inaugurated on 3 July 2022.

-Albeit being dubbed a light rail, the system is not a light rail in the sense the term is commonly used among transporation professionnels.
-In its technical characteristics it is more comparable to a modern regional commuter rail system such as the French RER or German German S-Bahns.
+Although it is named "Cairo Light Rail Transit", the system is not a light rail in the sense the term is commonly used among transportation professionals, where it is used for systems based on modernised tram technology.
+Instead the "LRT" is a system based on railway technology, with trains reaching 120 km/h during revenue service.

 Further phases of the project are currently being built by a partnership between Egypt's National Authority for Tunnels and a consortium of Chinese construction companies.
 The full system is projected to extend over 100 km with 19 stations.

-The Cairo LRT system is operated and maintained by RATP Dev under contract with the National Authority for Tunnels, i.e. the Egyptian Ministry for Transporation.
+The Cairo LRT system is operated and maintained by RATP Dev and CAC (CREC and AVIC) under contract with the National Authority for Tunnels, i.e. the Egyptian Ministry for Transportation.